M-Shemex/Front-end-mastery-roadmap/README.md

 - **Revision** on HTML and CSS with this [Course](https://www.youtube.com/watch?v=HGTJBPNC-Gw&t=5007s)
 - **Revision** on JS fundamentals and dive deep into it using [Eloquent JS](https://eloquentjavascript.net/) and [js the definitive guide](https://www.oreilly.com/library/view/javascript-the-definitive/9781491952016/)

-## Phase 2: Dive into Front-end Libraries and Advanced Collaboration.
+## Phase 2: Dive into Front-end Libraries/Frameworks and Advanced Collaboration.
 - **Learn React**: Begin with React basics, advance through modern hooks and state management, and evolve into creating dynamic, responsive web applications with ease.
 - **Advanced Git and GitHub Practices**: Enhance your collaboration skills with advanced Git techniques such as rebasing, squashing commits, and managing merge conflicts.
 Utilize GitHub for project management with Kanban boards, automated workflows, and code reviews.
 - **Angular**: Learn Angular framework for building robust and scalable web applications.